usfomicshub/usfomicshub.github.io/Workshops/RNAseq_Workshop_Materials/index.md

 ⬣ [FileZilla](https://filezilla-project.org/download.php) - FileZilla makes it easy to copy and download files between your local computer and remote clusters.

-⬣ If you do not have R and RStudio installed already, you can follow these [instructions](https://github.com/usfomicshub/RNASeq_workshop/raw/master/pre_course_materials/r_installation_instructions_062020.pdf) for both Mac and Windows.
+⬣ If you do not have R and RStudio installed already, follow these [instructions](https://github.com/usfomicshub/RNASeq_workshop/raw/master/pre_course_materials/r_installation_instructions_062020.pdf).

-⬣ We recommend these two R tutorials to get you started: [Basic Programming Skills in R](https://www.datacamp.com/community/tutorials/basic-programming-skills-r) and [Utilities in R](https://www.datacamp.com/community/tutorials/utilities-in-r)
+⬣ We know that programming can be very intimidating at first, so we created this [introductory R course](https://usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/rtutorial/index.html) to help researchers such as you start your programming journey.
+If you are a bit familiar with R, please still check out this resource as it covers how the workshop tutorials will be set up.
+We'll be moving quickly through basic concepts in R to get to the actual data-analysis.
+We strongly recommend reviewing the R tutorial to get you started/help you keep up.